Myomectomy

 Be sure to arrive at the hospital on time on the day of your surgery.

-Once you arrive, you will be taken to a room where you will change into a hospital gown.
-You will then meet with your surgeon, the nurses and an anesthesiologist in the room.
+Once you arrive, you will be taken to an exam room to change into a hospital gown.
+You will then meet with your surgeon, nurses and an anesthesiologist in the room.
 Be sure to ask any questions you still have about the procedure.

-An anesthesiologist will insert an intravenous (IV) line in your arm or wrist to deliver fluids and pain medicine and prep you for either general or spinal anesthesia so that you feel no pain during the surgery.
+An anesthesiologist will insert an intravenous (IV) line in your arm or wrist to deliver fluids and pain medicine.
+They will prep you for either general anesthesia so that you feel no pain during the surgery.

 Once you are ready for surgery, you will be moved to the operating room.
 The surgery team will monitor your heart rate, blood pressure and breathing during the procedure.

-If you are undergoing a laparoscopy or laparotomy, a nurse will sterilize the areas where the incisions will be made.
-Then, the surgeon will numb the incision site or sites with a local anesthetic.
+A nurse will sterilize the surgical site.
+Then, the surgeon will numb the incision site (or sites) with a local anesthetic.

 After the surgeon removes the fibroids, he or she will repair any incision sites in the uterus.
 Any other incision sites on the abdomen or bikini line are sutured and covered with a dressing.